screensteps/screensteps-cl-exporter/README.md

 # ScreenSteps Command Line Exporter

 This is the source code for the ScreenSteps command line exporter.
-It is written in Python.
+It is written in Python and supports Python 2.

 ## Usage